realvarunsingh/image-extractor/README.md

 # Basic Cloud Vision Video Analysis

-This Python script, `cloud_vision_video_analysis.py` can be used for analyzing video frames using Google Cloud Vision API.
+This Python script can be used to get labels from frames of a YouTube video using the Google Cloud Vision API, as a preprocessing step for using language models to analyze video content.
-It captures the first frame of a YouTube video at a specified resolution, analyzes it for labels (objects, activities, etc.), and returns those labels. (this will be expanded to every x frames, labels will be returned in a set)
+It captures frames (at a set interval) of a YouTube video at a specified resolution and analyzes them for labels (objects, activities, etc.).
 Originally made for a CSE 291 final project.

 ## Prerequisites/Dependencies